Bakumatsu: Perry Expedition (1853–54)

-Japan's response
+Japanese response

-In response to the Perry Expedition and increasing incursions of foreign warships into Japanese territorial waters, several modern sailing frigates, including Shōhei Maru and Asahi Maru, were constructed on orders of the Tokugawa shogunate of -period Japan by the Satsuma Domain.
+In response to the Perry Expedition and increasing incursions of foreign warships into Japanese territorial waters, several modern sailing frigates, including Shōhei Maru and Asahi Maru, were constructed on orders of the Tokugawa shogunate by the Satsuma Domain.
 The Shōhei Maru was built from 1853 to 1854 at Sakurajima in what is now Kagoshima Prefecture in accordance with a Dutch blueprint.
 Furthermore, fortifications were established at Odaiba in Tokyo Bay in order to protect Edo from an American incursion.
-Industrial developments were also soon started in order to build modern cannons.
+Industrial developments also commenced soon afterwards in order to build modern cannons.
 A reverbatory furnace was established by Egawa Hidetatsu in Nirayama to cast cannons.

 The American fleet returned in 1854.
 The chairman of the senior councillors, Abe Masahiro, was responsible for dealing with the Americans.
-Having no precedent to manage this threat to national security, Abe tried to balance the desires of the senior councillors to compromise with the foreigners, of the emperor who wanted to keep the foreigners out, and of the feudal daimyō rulers who wanted to go to war.
+Having no precedent to manage this threat to national security, Abe tried to balance the desires of the senior councillors, who wanted to compromise with the foreigners, of the emperor, who wanted to keep the foreigners out, and of the feudal daimyō rulers, who wanted to go to war.
 Lacking consensus, Abe compromised by accepting Perry's demands for opening Japan to foreign trade while also making military preparations.
 In March 1854, the Treaty of Peace and Amity (or Treaty of Kanagawa) maintained the prohibition on trade but opened the ports of Shimoda and Hakodate to American whaling ships seeking provisions, guaranteed good treatment to shipwrecked American sailors, and allowed a United States consul to take up residence in Shimoda, a seaport on the Izu Peninsula, southwest of Edo.

-In February 1855, the Russians followed suit with the Treaty of Shimoda.
+Fearing that the Perry Expedition would provide more American influence in the Pacific, the Russian Empire sent a mission to Japan under the command of Vice Admiral Euphimy Vasil'evich Putiatin, with orders to obtain a treaty at least as good as the one the Americans had obtained.
+The Putiatin Expedition first arrived in Nagasaki on August 21, 1853, one month after the Perry Expedition, and would eventually negotiate the Treaty of Shimoda in February 1855.
+In the midst of the Crimean War, the British, alarmed by the Putiatin Expedition and possible Russian influence in Japan, sent their own expedition to Japan under Vice Admiral James Stirling, with orders to find and destroy Russian ships and to reaffirm Japan's neutrality.
+The Japanese, cautious of the British after the Opium War and previous negotiations, signed the Anglo-Japanese Friendship Treaty on October 14, 1854, even though Stirling was never authorized to negotiate a treaty.

 The resulting damage to the shogunate was significant.
 Debate over government policy was unusual and had engendered public criticism of the shogunate.
 In the hope of enlisting the support of new allies, Abe, to the consternation of the fudai daimyō, had consulted with the shinpan and tozama daimyō, further undermining the already weakened bakufu.